polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-message-passing-channels.md

    ![Copy the encoded call data](/media/images/docs/tutorials/parachains/hrmp-relay-chain-accept-request.png)

-   You'll need this information to craft the XCM message.
+   You'll need this information to craft the XCM Transact instruction.
    The following is an example of encoded call data in Rococo:
    0x3c01e8030000

 ## Accept the open channel request

-Now that you have the encoded call, you can construct the XCM message to accept the open channel requested by parachain A.
+Now that you have the encoded call, you can construct the the set of XCM instructions to accept the open channel requested by parachain A.

 1. Connect to the endpoint for parachain B (1001) using the [Polkadot/Substrate Portal](https://polkadot.js.org/apps).